briandfoy/briandfoy.github.io/_posts/2020-11-10-rescuing-future-folk-from-my-iphone.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/fZrDALCsKwI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 I was momentarily relieved when I realized this some of the rare music I download from the cloud.
+There's that little icon next to the album and songs:

+![](/images/future-folk/listing.png)

 But, true to Apple Music's track record, I can't re-download it all.
 I get one of two error messages:

-![](/images/future-folk/listing.png)

 ![](/images/future-folk/problem.png)